californiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Online request for Superior Courts that afford such service on their websites

 Generally, these copies are provided at 50 cents per page and certified at $15.
-Other fees may apply depending on the manner of request with regards to a search, certification, exemplification, and authentication.
-The means of payment defer from county to county and will depend on the request process.
+Other fees may apply depending on the manner of request regarding a search, certification, exemplification, and authentication.
+The means of payment vary from county to county and generally depend on the request process.
 A self-addressed stamped envelope and a request form may be required to complete a mail-in request.

 The California Department of Public Health's Vital Records department (CDPH) also provides copies of California divorce records.
 Copies provided by the CDPH are not the actual copy of the divorce decree but a Certificate of Record.
 This certificate contains the following information: